xuset/planktos/README.md

 ## How it Works

-The Planktos CLI bundles all of the website's static assets into a torrent (`/planktos/root.torrent` and `/planktos/[file_hash]`), maps file paths to the their respective hashes (`/planktos/manifest.json`), and copies the necessary Planktos library files.
+The Planktos CLI copies the website's static assets to `/planktos/[file_hash]` and packages those files into a torrent at `/planktos/root.torrent`.
+The CLI then generates a manifest that maps file paths to the their respective hashes, and is stores it at `/planktos/manifest.json`.
+Finally the CLI copies the Planktos library files including the service worker.

 When the webpage is loaded, Planktos installs a service worker that intercepts all http requests made by the webpage.
 When a request is intercepted, Planktos checks to see if the requested file is in the torrent.
-If the file is in the torrent, it is downloaded from peers, otherwise, it is loaded over http as it normally would be.
+If the file is in the torrent, it is downloaded from peers, otherwise, it is downloaded over http as it normally would be.

-Due to the fact that service workers cannot use the [WebRTC](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API) API, the actual downloading of torrents must be delegated to the initial webpage.
-Planktos accomplishes this by injecting a downloader script into the initial webpage which is notified via the Broadcast Channel API when a fetch request is intercepted.
+Due to the fact that service workers cannot use the [WebRTC](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API) API, the actual downloading of torrents is delegated to a Planktos controlled webpage.
+Planktos accomplishes this by injecting a downloader script into the webpage when the fetch request is intercepted.
 See the [W3C issue](https://github.com/w3c/webrtc-pc/issues/230) for more info on WebRTC in service workers.

 NOTE: If the browser does not have service worker support then everything goes over http like it would without Planktos.

-Planktos uses the awesome [WebTorrent](https://github.com/feross/webtorrent) project for everything BitTorrent.

 Planktos is still in early stages of development, and is not recommended for production use yet.
 Some blocking issues include:
  * Planktos cannot selectively download files within a torrent, so the entire torrent is downloaded.
 This doesn't matter for small sites, but it will not work for larger sites.